Trenton Thompson (defensive tackle): Houston Roughnecks

 On October 9, 2019, Thompson was entered into the XFL draft pool.
-He was selected by the Houston Roughnecks during the 2020 XFL Draft held on October 15 and 16, 2019.
-He signed a contract with the team on January 16, 2020.
-He was waived during final roster cuts on January 22, 2020.
+He was selected by the Houston Roughnecks during the 2020 XFL draft held on October 15 and 16.
+Thompson signed a contract with the team on January 16, 2020.
+He was waived during final roster cuts on January 22.

 Team 9

 Thompson was signed to the XFL's practice squad team, referred to as Team 9, on January 30, 2020.
-He had his contract terminated when the league suspended operations on April 10, 2020.
+He had his contract terminated when the league suspended operations on April 10.

 Saskatchewan Roughriders

 Thompson signed with the Saskatchewan Roughriders of the CFL on April 20, 2020.
-After the CFL canceled the 2020 season due to the COVID-19 pandemic, Thompson chose to opt-out of his contract with the Roughriders on August 31, 2020.
-He opted back in to his contract on January 14, 2021.
-He was released on May 20, 2021.
+After the CFL canceled the 2020 season due to the COVID-19 pandemic, Thompson chose to opt-out of his contract with the Roughriders on August 31.
+Thompsom opted back in to his contract on January 14, 2021.
+He was released on May 20.

 Vegas Knight Hawks

 On September 1, 2022, Thompson signed with the Vegas Knight Hawks of the Indoor Football League (IFL).
+He was released on August 24, 2023.